 as a bright stripe which starts at the distant location of the sun, and

 extends vertically downwards into the water.

 In store display windows, chrome window blinds with tracklights on the

 ceiling can create bright stripe reflections which sweep diagonally

 downwards in 3D.
-I remember this one well, because every time I noticed
+I remember this one well, because in the 1980s every

-it, I wondered if it could be harnessed in order to create 3D photographs
+time I noticed it, I wondered if it could be harnessed in order to create

-without holography.
+3D photographs without holography.
 Years later I got my wish.
-"Prepared mind" and all
+"Prepared

 Smeared, greasy fingerprints on dark polished surfaces create small C-shaped